 Aerobic exercises are brisk exercises, such as running or swimming, that make your heart and lungs work hard, increasing the amount of oxygen circulating through your blood.
 When combined with a low-calorie diet, aerobics can lead to significant weight loss.
-To lose weight with aerobics, you'll need to burn more calories than you consume and exercise regularly.
-Gradually increase the duration and intensity of your aerobic workouts for even greater weight loss.

 Video of the Day